ebruchez/public/Votes.md

         - This is an alternative to proposition 62.
 Heartily rejecting this.
     - [California Proposition 67, Plastic Bag Ban Veto Referendum](https://ballotpedia.org/California_Proposition_67,_Plastic_Bag_Ban_Veto_Referendum_(2016))
         - YES (actual: YES)
         - massive support from the media
         - This implements at the state level what we already have in places like the San Mateo county.
 It appears to work in that consumer behavior is improved and we produce less garbage this way.
 Supporting.
 - San Mateo County Measures
     - [San Mateo County, California, Sales Tax, Measure K](https://ballotpedia.org/San_Mateo_County,_California,_Sales_Tax,_Measure_K_(November_2016))
         - YES (actual: YES)
         - Continuing a tiny tax to fund local initiatives.
 Supporting.

+## xxx

 ## [Votation populaire due 5 juin 2016](https://www.admin.ch/gov/fr/accueil/documentation/votations/20160605.html) ([results](TODO))